nealeyoung/template.py/README.md

 `custom.pyt`.
 Consequently, the changes that `custom.py` makes to `y` and `f` are reflected in the output of `render()`.

-## Automatic execution of "render()"
+### Automatic execution of "render()"

 After a template file executes, the function `render()` is automatically called (with no arguments).
 The output is printed to `sys.stdout`.
 In the example above, executing the file `custom.pyt` will print "custom f custom x default y".

-## How to make Python treat a file as a "template file"?
+## Installation and usage

+Download the template.py file and put in somewhere on your module path.

-For Python to treat a file named "xxx.pyt" as a template file (enabling the features above), the file name must end in ".pyt".
+Then, to make Python treat a file named "xxx.pyt" as a template file (enabling the features above), the file name must end in ".pyt".
 Also, one of two other things has to happen: